In the annals of pie history, New England holds a special place.

 “It can be more revealing about our attitudes, our hopes and fears, than anything we ever write,” Cox said.

-As a historian, Cox hesitates to claim New Englanders eat more pie than people in other regions of the United States.
+As a historian, Cox said he hesitates to claim New Englanders eat more pie than people in other regions of the United States.
 But pie culture is definitely deeper in certain parts of the country, he said, and, ‘pie is quite deep here.’

 New England’s pie culture does differ from the rest of the United States because it has more of a balance between the savory – the chicken, the turkey or the clam pie – and the sweet – the apple, the pumpkin, the squash, the blueberry or the cream pies.